openvinotoolkit/openvino_notebooks/supplementary_materials/qwen2/README.md

 ## 2. Convert model

-Since the Huggingface model needs to be converted to an OpenVINO IR model, you need to download the model and convert.
+Since the Hugging Face model needs to be converted to an OpenVINO IR model, you need to download the model and convert.

 ```
 python3 convert.py --model_id qwen/Qwen2-7B-Instruct --precision int4 --output {your_path}/Qwen2-7B-Instruct-ov --modelscope